Text evals with LLM-as-judge

 • You cannot use context and context_column simultaneously.

-• Additional context that will be added to the evaluation prompt, that is specific to each row.
+• Additional context that will be added to the evaluation prompt, which is specific to each row.

 • Examples: a chunk of text retrieved from reference documents for a specific query.